What is a Business Debt Arrangement Scheme (BDAS)?

-We will support you through the process as your Continuing Money Adviser.
-In a Business DAS the CMA must be an Insolvency Practitioner.
-We will assist you with your application; reviewing your financial position and contribution regularly; and ensuring that your DPP is completed.
-At all times we must be able to confirm to your creditors that your Business DAS is viable.
+Where you can proceed with a Business Debt Arrangement Scheme (BDAS) we will support you through the process as your Continuing Money Adviser.
+In a Business Debt Arrangement Scheme (BDAS) the Continuing Money Adviser (CMA) must be an Insolvency Practitioner which we are.
+We will assist you with your application; reviewing your financial position and contribution regularly; and ensuring that your Debt Payment Plan is completed.
+At all times we must be able to confirm to your creditors that your Business Debt Arrangement Scheme (BDAS) is viable.

 You can find out more about Business DAS by going to https://www.aib.gov.uk/debt-arrangement-scheme

 There is no substitute for detailed advice, tailored to your circumstances.
 Contact us and we will arrange to meet you, free of charge, for a discussion on what your options may be.